Postdoctoral Research Fellowship in Addictions at the Center on Alcohol, Substance use, and Addictions (CASAA)

 The fellowship includes full-time research training, participation in a weekly Addictions seminar, and the development of a training plan with specific competencies to be achieved annually.
 Outside employment should be limited.
 The initial appointment is for one year, with the potential for up to three years of support available based on performance and funding availability.
 Continued support will require you to prepare and successfully submit an NIH grant application with support from CASAA and your mentorship team.

-The fellowship offers funding in accordance with NIH-defined stipend rates (based on years since doctoral degree, see https://grants.nih.gov/grants/guide/notice-files/NOT-OD-25-105.html.)
-Additional benefits include health insurance reimbursement, tuition remission, support for professional travel, and support for training- and research-related expenses.
+The training program provides a NIH-defined stipend (based on years since doctoral degree), reimbursement for health insurance and tuition remission, support for professional travel, and support for training- and research-related expenses.
+Child care costs are also available.

 Interested applicants should submit a curriculum vitae and a 1-2 page cover letter that addresses their qualifications for and interest in the training program to Katie Witkiewitz, Ph.D., katiew@unm.edu.
-Positions are available immediately although the latest start date of August 1 2026 will be considered.
-Applications received by November 15, 2025 will be given best consideration.
+Positions are available immediately, and the latest start date of summer 2027 will be considered.
+Applications received by November 6, 2026 will be given best consideration.
+See https://casaa.unm.edu/training/institutional-research-training-grant/index.html for information about the training program.

 Postdoctoral Fellowship Frequently Asked Questions (FAQs)